UWDIRECT/UWDIRECT.github.io/software.md

 ## Text editor
 Windows users will install the basic ```nano``` editor.
-After a few classes, you may decide that you want to try out more advacned editors.
+After a few classes, you may decide that you want to try out more advanced editors.
 Some options are
  - [Sublime](http://sublimetext.com)
  - [atom](http://atom.io)